Economic History Research and Pedagogy Projects at QUCEH

 The development of the British equity market, 1825-1870

-Pedagogical projects:
+Pedagogical research projects:

 An Economist's Guide to Economic History